Aircoookie/WLED/usermods/PIR_staircase/README.md

 2. Mount a PIR sensor at the bottom of the stairs and connect it to D6
 3. Mount a PIR sensor at the top of the stairs and connect it to D5

+You may need to use 1k pull-down resistors on pins D5 and D6 depending on the sensor.

 ## WLED configuration
 In the web interface, confgure  segments such that the lowest step of the stairs is the lowest segment id.